Get Range Values

 Find or create a business relational attribute

-• If the business relational attribute is a custom field, create it by adding a piece of script to the application-schema-ext.owl file.
-For example, the following sample script creates a Custom Attributes tab with a Quote Custom BRA dropdown field on the quote screen.
+• If the business relational attribute is a custom field, create it by adding a script snippet to the application-schema-ext.owl file.
+For example, the following script snippet creates the Custom Attributes tab with the Quote Custom BRA dropdown field on the quote screen.
 The dropdown list of the Quote Custom BRA field is empty.

 <owl:NamedIndividual rdf:about="&ase;QuoteCustomAttributes">